dhborus/1research/Workflow/RandomWorkflow.md

+### 07 April 2021

+- Quit stalling on TextEditor, just choose.
+If autocomplete-bibtex worked flawlessly for Atom, that would be the choice because of the power that comes with packages, multiple editors, a file tree, and (finally) a workable github backup.
+But Zotero Citations and Zotero picker have the same flaw: send the focus back to Zotero.
+That is annoying.

+Now in truth, given note-taking procedures [[Workflow/Note-Taking]], most of the notes will have citation attached.
+Still.

+Zettlr does not do pdfs, but Obsidian does.
+In fact, Obsidian will be note-taking in second pain.

+- Quit trying to make the iPad a work machine.
+Talked a lot about it but think it something of a failed experiment.
+Best choice -- get URLs and download as markdown on laptop.
+Second, send to Notes and use iCloud.

-### Upshot -- 05 April 2021
+### 05 April 2021

 Decided to stick with Mac -- muscle memory and ease of use (the "just works" factor).
 Now the issue will be whether Sarah's Mac can be a usable machine.
 Or whether turning to a new silicon machine is the way to go.

-Having trouble with autocomplete.bib, both pickers revert to Zotero after placing citation in Atom.
+Having trouble with autocomplete.bibtex, both pickers revert to Zotero after placing citation in Atom.
 Something of a pain.

-Atom's packages are appealing – thesaurus, snips, keybindings, but the problems with autocomplete-bibtex severely undercut the virtues.[@adams1982, p.
-52.]
+Atom's packages are appealing – thesaurus, snips, keybindings, but the problems with autocomplete-bibtex severely undercut the virtues.
 Works all of a sudden with JSON.
+And then, not.
+With JSON, needs a manual export to charge it up, as it were.
 06 April 2021